gladyswambura/meaningful-conversations/README.md

        CREATE DATABASE conversations;
-       **if you opt to use your own database name, replace awwards your preferred name, then also update settings.py variable DATABASES > NAME
+       **if you opt to use your own database name, replace conversations your preferred name, then also update settings.py variable DATABASES > NAME

 5. Migrate the database using the command below